GersonEC/disney-characters/README.md

 # Disney Characters application

+For educational use only.
+All characters and content are the property of Disney.
+This test is for private use and development testing only and should not be distributed for public consumption.

 ## Setup

 After cloning the repository and get inside of it, run the following scripts to install the dependencies and run the local application: